vladzima/detecto/README.md

 ```

 ### Default Behavior
-With the default configuration, the `react-pd` library will:
+With the default configuration, the Detecto library will:
 - Detect low frame rates (`fpsThreshold` of 20).
 - Monitor for long tasks exceeding 50ms.
 - Check performance every second (`checkInterval` of 1000ms).